Whatsapp Icon

 Choosing Wigs and Head Coverings

-If you opt for a wig, choosing one before hair loss progresses can help match it to your natural hair color and style.
+If you opt for a wig, choosing one before hair loss progresses can help match it to your natural hair colour and style.
 Look for wigs with breathable fabrics for comfort.
 Alternatively, embracing headscarves or turbans can offer a stylish way to protect and adorn your head.
 There are many tutorial videos online showing creative methods to tie headscarves.

 Post-Hair Loss Scalp Care

 Once treatment is completed, and hair begins to regrow, your scalp might be tender.
-Continue using gentle hair care products and avoid coloring or chemical treatments until your hair has fully regrown and your doctor gives the go-ahead.
+Continue using gentle hair care products and avoid colouring or chemical treatments until your hair has fully regrown and your doctor gives the go-ahead.
 Incorporating a nourishing, plant-based diet can also support hair regrowth, with foods rich in vitamins A, C, D, and E, zinc, and iron being particularly beneficial.

 Emotional Support